Arlind Reuter, *1993 in Berlin (Germany)

 - 2017/2018 virtual reality project, awarded a community impact award

-- active member of Wake Up, a global community of young mindfulness practitioners: for a healthy and compassionate society
+- coordinator of Wake Up International, a global community of young mindfulness practitioners: for a healthy and compassionate society and board member of Interbeing Denmark